Tudat/tudat/tutorials/tudatFeatures/environmentSetup/index.rst

             double bodyFlattening = 1.0 / 300.0;
             bodySettings[ "Earth" ]->shapeModelSettings = boost::make_shared< OblateSphericalBodyShapeSettings >( bodyRadius, bodyFlattening );

+   .. _radiationPressureModelOptions:

     **Radiation pressure model:** defined in the radiationPressureSettings (of type map< string, shared_ptr< RadiationPressureInterfaceSettings > >).
-A separate model can be used for different bodies emitting radiation (key valyes of radiationPressureSettings) Models currently available through the BodySettings architecture are:
+A separate model can be used for different bodies emitting radiation (key values of radiationPressureSettings) Models currently available through the BodySettings architecture are:

         - **Cannon-ball model:** Properties for a cannonball radiation pressure model, i.e. effective force colinear with vector from source to target.
 Settings stored in CannonBallRadiationPressureInterfaceSettings object.